Building Resilience Through Adversity

 FOUNDING DIRECTOR – CHAIR

-From day one, Graeme’s attention to detail ensured that business was constructed on the foundations of quality service, industry best practice, strong business ethics and an unwavering desire to go the extra mile for all stakeholders.
+From day one, Graeme’s attention to detail ensured that the business was built on the foundations of quality service, industry best practices, strong business ethics and an unwavering desire to go the extra mile for all stakeholders.

-To this end, Graeme’s focus was to establish Streetbuild as a trusted employer and business partner – something he is proud to have successfully achieved with 25 staff that uphold these same values and over 30 construction partner organisations across Australia.
+To this end, Graeme focussed on establishing StreetBuild as a trusted employer and business partner – something he is proud to have successfully achieved with a dedicated team that uphold these same values and a network of partner organisations across Australia.

-After leading the Streetbuild team as Managing Director for 20 years, in July 2018, Graeme handed the batten to Co-owner, Tim Gagen who has since shouldered the overall management and commercial direction of the business.
+After leading StreetBuild as Managing Director for 20 years, in July 2018 Graeme handed the batten to co-owner, Tim Gagen who has since shouldered the overall management and commercial direction of the business.

 Woolworths Wollongong eCOMM Expansion